-Tagit Solutions Inc. is an enterprise-software company providing a suite of applications and rapid deployment tools for simplifying adoption of Radio Frequency Identification (RFID) or Real Time Location Systems (RTLS) technologies in industrial facilities, corporate enterprises, government agencies and educational institutes.
+Tagit Solutions Inc. is an enterprise software company providing a suite of applications and rapid deployment tools for simplifying the adoption of Radio Frequency Identification (RFID) or Real-Time Location Systems (RTLS) technologies in industrial facilities, corporate enterprises, government agencies, and educational institutes.

-A Silicon Valley start-up, Tagit, was founded in 2008, primarily with the purpose of bridging the gap between various location technology stacks and back-end enterprise systems with user-friendly, configurable and replicable software applications – making IoT deployment, truly, a channel play.
+A Silicon Valley start-up, Tagit, was founded in 2008, primarily to bridge the gap between various location technology stacks and back-end enterprise systems with user-friendly, configurable and replicable software applications – making IoT deployment, truly, a channel play.

 Our software products translate raw event data from RFID, RTLS and IoT sensors into processed business data that can be consumed directly by enterprise systems, thereby, minimizing the costs and risks associated with adopting latest state-of-the-art technologies from various technology vendors and hardware manufacturers.